Hyperversal-Blocks/docs/research papers notes/GaloisFields.md

 +$(x^{3}+x+1)$  (multiplied with 1)
 $x^{2}+x$, here $\equiv A.B \ mod \ P(x)$

+**Note**: this is similar to XOR operation where the similar IO are cancelled and differences are kept.
 ###### Question: Where do we get the irreducible polynomial?

 For every field $GF(2^m)$, there are several irreducible polynomials, and the result may vary based on the polynomial chosen.